cbc-univie/protex/_sources/documentation_pages/detailed_example.rst.txt

        .. option:: all_forces: bool = True

-           Wether to change all forces during an update (default), or just the non bonded force (all_force=False)
+           Wether to change all forces during an update (default), or just the non bonded force (all_forces=False)

        .. option:: to_adapt: list[tuple[str, int, frozenset[str]]] = None